Legal December 08, 2025 11 min read 2416 views

 • Replaces a missing CP12 only at eviction time

-…is far more likely to have their Section 21 rejected.
+…is far more likely to have their Section 21 claim rejected or delayed.

 • Send each renewal within 28 days of the check